Last Updated on

 - AMI – Amazon Machine Image

-High-level diagram of Amazon Web Services high availability model
+A high-level diagram of Amazon Web Services high availability model

 Here’s a look at how the various components come together: